mhelmstetter/mongo-security-sample/mongo-security-sample/README.md

 (3) build and run the example java implementation:
 (4) try out the following urls:
-    http://localhost:8080/mongo-app/browse              ... will show all Person documents http://localhost:8080/mongo-app/flipFlop            ... each page refresh will toggle between unclass or full read view http://localhost:8080/mongo-app/best                ... shows redaction working with a criteria of { lastName: "Best" }
+    http://localhost:8080/mongo-app/browse              ... will show all Person documents

-The first will manage the currentUser who is logged in and show info appropriate for that user.
+The url will manage the currentUser who is logged in and show info appropriate for that user.
-The second will flip flop between an UNCLASSIFIED user and one that has many access rights, just REFRESH your browser to see the views that each would see using the system.